CuriousOne23/WhenMathPrays/thought_simulator/requirements_20/system_playground/design/papers/ts_theory/tp_state.md

 It is the coordination substrate that lets the primitives in `tp_path_a_map.md` act as one deterministic pipeline.

+### **Freeze Points**

+A *freeze point* is a deterministic phase boundary in Path‑A where a specific subset of TP fields becomes immutable for the remainder of the turn.
+Freeze points are not commits (except the final one); they are local freezes that ensure determinism, prevent backtracking, and guarantee that downstream primitives cannot rewrite upstream decisions.

+Path‑A has four freeze points:

+- **IE Freeze** — intake envelope and initial meaning/identity shell
+- **CE Freeze** — Context Frame and context metadata
+- **OB Freeze** — structural, constraint, semantic‑adjacent, and semantic‑layer residues
+- **Commit Freeze (OuBA)** — meaning core, identity core, commitments, freeze signatures, provenance, next_context

+Each freeze point locks its field group and establishes a stable substrate for the next movement.

+---

+### **Across Turns**

+“Across turns” describes how TP fields behave after commit.
+There are three behaviors:

+1. **Not carried across turns** — residues, routing metadata, curvature, scoring, intake envelope (except committed meaning/identity).
+2. **Carried across turns (committed snapshot)** — meaning core, identity core, commitments, freeze signatures, semantic‑importance, next_context, continuity flags, lineage fields, stance/direction/coherence, subculture, identity anchors.
+3. **Carried indirectly (COB/CST/CIL)** — continuity objects, stability signals, cil_substrate.

+These behaviors define the cross‑turn contract of the TP packet.

+Here’s the crisp, architecturally correct answer — **“turn” means one full Path‑A traversal**, from InB all the way through OuBA, including any IdOB cycles and routing loops.

+But let me give you the exact definition you need for **tp_state.md**, because this is one of the most important concepts in the entire TS architecture.

+---

+### **What a Turn Is**

+A *turn* is one complete traversal of Path‑A, beginning at InB and ending at OuBA.
+A turn includes intake normalization, context formation, cue extraction, routing cycles, identity‑conditioned refinement, and final commit.
+The output of a turn is the committed TP snapshot, which becomes the input substrate for the next turn via COB/CST/CIL and next_context.

 ---

 ## 2. TP Packet Overview